AndreiBaraian/andreibaraian.github.io/_pages/about.md

 profile:
   align: right
-  image: profile_pic.jpg
+  image: linkedin_pic_gimp.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Cluj-Napoca, Romania</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---